ocaml/ocaml.org/data/rss/janestreet/testing-with-expectations.md

 featured:
 ---

-<p>Testing is important, and it’s hard to get people to do as much of it as they
+<p>Testing is important, and it&rsquo;s hard to get people to do as much of it as they
 should.
 Testing tools matter because the smoother the process is, the more tests people will write.</p>